 I found this part of reflection to be particularly important with my group.
 There are unique challenges presented to the idealists, the action-takers, and the open-hearted people that made up our squad.
 Because we were working on a service project, emotions were already high.
 We were a team focused on making a difference.
 At the end of each day, whether or not our expectations were met, we were occasionally teary.
 There was no judgment to be found among us, though.
 Pass the tissues, friends.
 We all need them sometimes.

-End on a high note (if you can).
+End on a high note (if you can)

 Sometimes it’s too exciting to try to keep good news for the end of a turn around a circle.
 I had plenty of moments on this trip where I spit all my highs out as quickly as I could when it was my time to speak.
 However, ending on lows can bring a mood down quickly.
 If you have highs for the day, try saving them for the end of your turn.
 This will help keep everyone’s spirits up for the rest of the reflection time.

 Additionally, challenge yourself to put a positive spin on your lows.
-This can be extremely difficult, especially in the moment, but it’s an exercise worth the effort.
+This can be extremely difficult, especially at the moment, but it’s an exercise worth the effort.
 Take time to think about what you learned from your negative experiences that day.
 How can you apply your new knowledge in the future?
 Doing this also helps your transition from lows to highs go even smoother.

 My Alternative Break experience was incredible, but it would not have been nearly as amazing if it wasn’t for my astounding team.
 One action we did extremely well was reflecting.
 Our reflections brought us closer together and gave us opportunities to get to know and bond with each other.
 These are the tips I’ve gathered from reflecting with my group.
 When have you had great reflections, and what tips would you add to this list?